-*- coding: utf-8 -*-

 import boolforge.utils as utils

-from boolforge.boolean_function import BooleanFunction as BF
+from boolforge.boolean_function import BooleanFunction

 except ModuleNotFoundError: